 Don’t try and go it alone.
 Seek support from a qualified nutrition expert to make sure this approach to weight loss is right for you.
 An expert will ensure your plan, whether or not it is a soup and shake diet, is tailored to your individual needs.
 They should support you throughout the programme and make sure you transition off it in a healthy way.

 To ensure successful long term weight loss it’s important to improve your understanding of nutrition so that you know how to eat to maintain your weight loss.
-You should be provided with a maintenance plan detailing how to structure healthy, nutritionally balanced meals.
+A comprehensive maintenance plan detailing how to structure healthy, nutritionally balanced meals is key.
 Meal ideas and practical strategies for handling events like holidays and Christmas are also helpful.

 The diet itself is only part of the solution.
 You may benefit from coaching to help overcome self-sabotaging behaviours, unhealthy habits and underlying causes of emotional eating.

 ONE LAST THING…

-It’s important to remember that not all meal replacement diets are created equal!
-I offer a ‘soup and shake diet’ style meal replacement diet in my clinic, Proteifine and find it to be a very effective, nutritionally-balanced approach to weight loss.
+It’s important to remember that not all meal replacement diets are created equal.
+We offer a ‘soup and shake diet’ style meal replacement diet in my clinic, Proteifine and find it to be a very effective, nutritionally-balanced approach to weight loss.
 But many others are not as nutritionally sound and are often lacking in protein and healthy fats, for a start.
 The meal replacement programme mentioned in the articles, Cambridge Diet, is not something I would recommend.
 Consider this – one of their shakes (Chocolate Velvet) contains a startling 24.7g sugar per serving.
 That’s over six teaspoons and more than that found in a two finger Twix bar!
 Always speak to a qualified nutritionist to identify the best approach to weight loss for you.